 You can also write out your goals, dreams, also your fears and how you might overcome them.
 Just keep it in sight so you remember.
 Make it a part of your morning or evening routine.
 Have been keeping a journal for many years now.
 Interesting to go and read and see how my goals were fulfilled.

-- Do you write in your journal regardless of if you have something substantial to say?
+- Do you write in your journal daily?